 How Storytelling Makes Your Executive Resume and LinkedIn Profile Dazzle

 A storytelling device resume writers have been using for decades is the C-A-Rs approach, or Challenge – Actions – Results, also known by other acronyms such as S-T-A-Rs (Situation – Tasks – Actions – Results).

-1. What was the specific CHALLENGE (or Situation) facing the company and/or your team?
+What was the specific CHALLENGE (or Situation) facing the company and/or your team?
 Were you/the company facing particularly difficult odds with this situation?
 What were the stakes?

-2. What specific ACTION(s) did you take to meet the challenge and improve things (whatever the goal was or whatever needed turning around)?
+What specific ACTION(s) did you take to meet the challenge and improve things (whatever the goal was or whatever needed turning around)?

-3. What were the long and short term RESULT(s) that positively impacted the company?
+What were the long and short term RESULT(s) that positively impacted the company?
 Did you meet the goal, improve things, and/or turn around the situation?
 How long did it take to see the results?
 Monetize the results and/or use metrics whenever possible – NUMBERS TALK!

-I ask them to tell the story in depth, step-by-step, and not to worry that they’re compiling too much information – their efforts digging deep are well spent.
+I have my clients tell the story in depth, step-by-step, and tell them not to worry that they’re compiling too much information – their efforts digging deep are well spent.

 A tip – When writing each short (2 to 3 lines) story, lead with the big result . . . meaning numbers.
 Here’s an example for a CEO Consultant – Business Process and Profitability Improvement: